Yeoh Logo

 After the workshop, I indulged in some much-needed retail therapy on Jan 11.
 Mandar and Purba took me to City Mall, where I picked up bedsheets, coasters, and souvenirs for friends back home.
 The next day, we ventured to Navi Mumbai, home to an Ikea store and a bustling food street.
 I couldn’t resist trying the iconic vada pav, a spicy potato fritter sandwiched in a bun.
 The vendor was amused by my tolerance for heat as I eagerly asked for extra green chilies.
 It was a small but memorable moment, a testament to the vibrant culture and warmth of the people.
 Meanwhile, the first week of Spring 2025 classes at IUS coincided with my international workshop, forcing me to miss the first class of instruction.
 On January 13, Mandar picked me up from the Beatle Hotel, and we drove to campus.
 After parking, we took a rickshaw to an insurance claim company to help his friend process payment for his son’s bone marrow transplant.
 By noon, we were back on campus, stopping at a café where Purba joined us.
 She took me to her office to work on a research paper inspired by the workshop.
 I was excited about the possibility of submitting a full paper to Norse2025, a design conference in Oslo, Norway.

 I made steady progress until a video from Jin on WhatsApp disrupted my focus.
 It showed my mom without her maid, and I had a sinking feeling she might fall—which she did.
 Thankfully, she only hurt her back slightly.
-The incident shook me, especially after losing dad the previous year.
+The incident shook me, especially after losing my dad the previous year.
 The thought of another loss was unbearable.
 Despite the distraction, I managed to continue working, grateful that mom was okay.
 Later, Mandar and Purba returned, treating me to a quick bite at a canteen before I resumed my work in Purba’s office, determined to make the most of the day.

 Mandar, Purba, a driver in a Toyota van picked me up to head to Chhatrapati Shivaji Maharaj International Airport.
 Half an hour later, we arrived, sharing heartfelt group hugs as I told them how much I loved them both.
 From their hotel, the journey had seemed calm, but the familiar chaos of Mumbai traffic soon returned.
 At the airport alone, confusion struck—my Qatar Airways flight number didn’t appear on the screen.
 Directed to Indigo’s counter, they even placed a sticker on my passport, only to send me back to Qatar Airways.
 This was the start of my ordeal.
 By 2:15 AM, panic set in as I was shuffled between counters.
 Finally, at 3:10 AM, the issue was resolved, and I rushed to Gate 48A.
-Four hours later, at 5:00 AM Doha time, I landed safely in Qatar, only for my nightmare to begin anew.
+Four hours later, at 5:00 AM Doha time, I landed safely in Qatar, only for my nightmare to begin anew. upon arriving in Doha at 5:00 AM, I discovered that my connecting flights had been canceled due to a ticketing error....

 YEOH'S JOURNAL